Aqsashaikhhh/customer_segmentation_KNN/README.md

 2. **Class Imbalance**: Some diabetes types may have fewer samples
 3. **Feature Encoding**: Manual encoding required for categorical features
 4. **Medical Disclaimer**: This is a prediction tool for educational purposes only
+5. **Large model files**: `randomforest.pkl` is ~80MB — consider hosting the file externally or using Git LFS.
+See the "Model files & storage" section for details.

 ## 🔮 Future Improvements